Adobe-Marketing-Cloud/aep-sdks-documentation/resources/privacy-and-gdpr.md

 * `y`
 * `n`

-To understand the expected behavior, see the _Set and get consent collect_ table above.
+To understand the expected behavior, see the *Update and get collect consent preferences* table above.
 {% endtab %}

 {% tab title="iOS" %}